-In 1991, the UN General Assembly established the role of the Emergency Relief Coordinator (ERC), as well as the Inter-Agency Standing Committee (IASC), the Consolidated Appeals Process and the Central Emergency Revolving Fund (CERF).
+In 1991, the UN General Assembly established the role of the Emergency Relief Coordinator1 (ERC), as well as the Inter-Agency Standing Committee (IASC), the Consolidated Appeals Process and the Central Emergency Revolving Fund (CERF).
 These were envisioned as key coordination mechanisms and tools of the ERC.
-In addition to these mechanisms, the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), works to bring the world together to tackle humanitarian emergencies and save the lives of people caught in crises.
+In addition to these mechanisms, the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), works to bring the world together to tackle humanitarian emergencies and save the lives of people caught in crises2.

-&lt;sup>1A global champion for people affected by emergencies.
+1 A global champion for people affected by emergencies.

-&lt;sup>2 Similarly, OCHA's Global Cluster Coordination Group (GCCG) supports the strengthening of country-level cluster and inter-cluster coordination with the aim of improving the quality of humanitarian response.
+2 Similarly, OCHA's Global Cluster Coordination Group (GCCG) supports the strengthening of country-level cluster and inter-cluster coordination with the aim of improving the quality of humanitarian response.